Walled-off pancreatic necrosis (WOPN)

 Bear in mind that the patient may present late, not in the acute stage of pancreatitis (complications have occurred).
 Necrosis usually occurs 48 hours following the acute attack of pancreatitis.

 No related mass lesions.
-However, there is multiple gallstones.
+However, there are multiple gallstones.